SAM — The Boston Beer Company, Inc.

 - Depletions: Down 4% year-over-year.

-- Shipments: Decreased 6.9%, trailing depletions due to inventory adjustments.
+- Shipments: Decreased by 6.9%, trailing depletions due to inventory adjustments from strong prior year comparisons.

-- Revenue: Decreased 4.4% due to lower volume, partially offset by price increases and favorable product mix.
+- Revenue: Decreased 4.4%, impacted by lower volume, partially offset by price increases and favorable product mix.

-- Gross Margin: 49.3%, up 100 basis points year-over-year, benefiting from procurement savings and brewery efficiencies.
+- Gross Margin: Improved to 49.3%, up 100 basis points year-over-year, driven by procurement savings and brewery efficiencies.

 2. Strategic Updates and Business Highlights

-- Category Trends: Signs of improvement in the total beer and RTD categories, with Beyond Beer outperforming traditional beer.
+- Category Trends: Signs of improvement in the beer and RTD category, with Beyond Beer outperforming traditional beer.

 3. Forward Guidance and Outlook

-- Volume Guidance: Narrowed to a decline of low single digits to mid-single digits for 2026, reflecting year-to-date trends and market conditions.
+- Volume Guidance: Narrowed to a decline of low single digits to mid-single digits for 2026, reflecting current depletion trends and market conditions.

 4. Bad News, Challenges, or Points of Concern

-- Litigation Impact: Significant litigation expenses could affect financials, although management does not expect a material impact on operations.
+- Litigation Expenses: Significant one-time litigation costs impacting financial results, though management does not expect a material long-term impact.

 5. Notable Q&A Insights

-- Sun Cruiser Growth: Strong performance in New England, with expectations for increased distribution and shelf space across the country.
+- Sun Cruiser Growth: Strong performance in New England with plans for increased distribution and shelf space, particularly in the context of upcoming summer events.

-- Industry Consolidation: Koch acknowledged ongoing consolidation in the beverage industry but emphasized Boston Beer’s strong position and innovation capabilities.
+- Industry Consolidation: CEO Jim Koch commented on the ongoing consolidation in the beverage industry, emphasizing Boston Beer’s strong position and innovation capabilities amidst competitive pressures.